grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Don't fuckin' die down there Captain Shakes."
 Owen said, angling his head so his voice reached back to where Shakes was standing.

-"If I do, fuckin' take care of Herschel!"
+"If I do, take care of fuckin' Herschel!"
 Shakes called back as Owen seated and sealed the _Gnat's_ hatch.

 Shakes shimmied forward and slithered into the _Gnat's_ control seat.
 He unclipped one of the bigger wrenches from his hip and gave the hatch above his head a ringing double-tap to let Owen know they were about to disconnect.
 As his hand with the wrench came down, he put out a finger and snapped open the switch that made the circuit to the docking clamps.
 It was immediately followed by a low thump from the outside of the _Gnat's_ hull.

-Hemi was still wedged into the small space next to the control chair."If you're going to take up that space there big guy, would you mind workin' the fuckin' trim?
-Give us a little flood."
+Hemi was still wedged into the small space next to the control chair.
+"If you're going to take up that space there big guy, would you mind workin' the fuckin' trim?"
+Shakes asked.
+"Give us a little flood."

 Shakes had left the _Gnat_ a little over-buoyant while it was attached to the _Prospect_, so even with the docking clamps disengaged the boat's mating collar was still pressed firmly against the _Prospect's_.
 Hemi twisted open a valve and they could hear water pouring into the _Gnat_.
 It was only seconds later that the boat dropped a meter or two.
 Shakes gave the electric motor some throttle and most of the dials in front of the two men suddenly came to life with their little fingers of fate wagging at them.

 "_Gnat_, _Gnat_.
 You boys fuckin' listening?"
 Captain Percy's voice lit up the ship-to-ship radio.

-Hemi closed the trim tank valves and picked up the ship-to-ship mic from in front of Shakes.
+Hemi closed the trim tank valves and picked up the ship-to-ship mic from where it hung in front of Shakes.
 "We have you Sylvia."

 "I couldn't let you two shitheads just go off and try this dumb-ass fuckin' idea of yours without a proper send-off Hemi."

-"Uh, Hemi.
-When are you going to fill me in on the fuckin' details of your little plan here?"
-Shakes asked.
-"I'm not so sure I like the vibe I'm gettin' from the rest of yer fuckin' crew."
+"Uh, Hemi," Shakes put in, "when are you going to fill me in on the fuckin' details of your little plan here?
+I'm not so sure I'm likin' the fuckin' vibe I'm gettin' from the rest of yer fuckin' crew."

 Percy's voice came back over the ship-to-ship.
 "How does your inhumanly calculating mind put the odds that this plan will fuckin' actually work?"

+Hemi held up a finger to Shakes.
 "Frankly, I give it about 1 chance in 5."
-Said Hemi into the mic while holding up a finger to Shakes.
+Hemi said into the mic.

 "And what are the chances that you will blow up either the _Gnat_ or the _Prospect_ or both?"
+Asked Captain Percy.

 "At least one of the two boats?
 I would say 1 chance in 4."

 "One in fuckin' four?!"
 Shouted Shakes.

 "But I also think it is very likely that one way or another the plan will bring this pursuit to an end."
-Hemi continued.
+Hemi continued, still talking to the _Prospect_.

 "Counting blowing us up as one way the pursuit could end?"
 Asked Percy.

 "That is right."
 Hemi paused for a second before continuing.
 "I would like to also point out that this plan has a better chance of succeeding if you put Cassandra on sonar again."

 "No fucking way Hemi.
-I'll grant you that she has learned fast enough to be perfectly capable of doing the sittin' sonar watch job I hired her for --- I saw her potential first you know --- but in this situation where we live or die depending on what the sonar operator hears... nope.
+I'll grant you that she has learned fast enough to be perfectly capable of doing the sittin' sonar watch job I hired her for --- I first to see her fuckin' potential you know --- but in this situation where we live or die depending on what the sonar operator hears... nope.
 That little fucking shit stays in her rack."

 "Have you not noticed that with me on the _Gnat_ you are down yet another crew member?
 You are running a full-sized 100 meter cargo sub with a crew of four --- and that is including Cassandra.
 During the wars a boat the size of the _Prospect_ would have had a crew of 70."